-- Droplet and Contact precautions for the routine care of patients with suspected or confirmed COVID-19, and - Airborne precautions when aerosol generating medical procedures (AGMPs) are planned or anticipated to be performed on patients with suspected or confirmed COVID-19.
+- At a minimum, contact and droplet precautions must be used by workers for all interactions with suspected, presumed or confirmed COVID-19 patients.
+Contact and droplet precautions includes gloves, face shields or goggles, gowns, and surgical/procedure masks, and - Airborne precautions when aerosol generating medical procedures (AGMPs) are planned or anticipated to be performed on patients with suspected or confirmed COVID-19, based on a point of care risk assessment and clinical and professional judgement.

-Health Providers and Health Care Entities must review and adopt the Technical Brief "Updated IPAC Recommendations for Use of Personal Protective Equipment for Care of Individuals with

-Suspect or Confirmed COVID-19" dated March 10, 2020 prepared by Public Health Ontario.
+Health Providers and Health Care Entities must review and adopt the Technical Brief "Updated IPAC Recommendations for Use of Personal Protective Equipment for Care of Individuals with Suspect or Confirmed COVID-19" dated March 25, 2020 as amended from time to time which has been prepared by Public Health Ontario.
 This comprehensive document reviews foundational Infection Prevention and Control & Occupational Health and Safety strategies; including the role of Personal Protective Equipment (PPE) within the Hierarchy of Hazard Controls and a description of what PPE should be used in different settings and for different activities.